Your Guide to Temecula Elopements, Minimonies & Micro Weddings

 In Lindsey + Torin’s case, they downsized their event to a micro wedding at an Airbnb in Temecula, California, with a large reception planned later in the year.
 Many couples are now changing their wedding plans as well, as none of us knows what the next year will look like, and how state regulations for events will evolve.

+As a Temecula wedding photographer, I've now worked with lots of couples on altering their wedding plans, or couples who simply want to downsize their wedding day into a more intimate event!
 A micro wedding isn’t the only option - couples are looking at a few alternatives depending on their desires if they don’t want to entirely move their wedding date.
 Among those options are elopements, minimonies and micro weddings.

 Elopements have evolved for these modern times!
 A decade or so ago, couples went to the county courthouse or Vegas and got married, and came back and let their friends and family know!